25 of the Best Attractions In Auckland, New Zealand

 The Domain, Auckland Museum and Parnell

-• Explore the Domain with its gardens including the indoor Wintergardens.
+• Explore the Domain and its gardens, including the indoor Wintergardens.

 • Look through Auckland Museum and take in the War Memorial.